htjb/globalemu/README.rst

 The code can also be used to train a network on your own Global 21-cm signal or neutral fraction simulations using the built in ``globalemu`` pre-processing techniques.
-There is some flexibility on the required astrophysical input parameters but the models are required to subscribe to the astrophysics free baseline calculation detailed in the ``globalemu`` paper (see below for a reference).
+There is some flexibility on the required astrophysical input parameters and the pre-processing steps which is detailed in the documentation.
 More details about training your own network can be found in the documentation.

 ``globalemu`` GUI
 -----------------